 Spelt

-Spelt does not have as much gluten as hard white wheat and takes more effort to swap into yeast breads.
+Spelt does not have as much gluten as hard white or red wheat and sometimes takes more effort to swap into yeast breads.
 The gluten in spelt is easier to digest and those with wheat sensitivities often tolerate spelt better.
-The flavor of spelt is a bit sweeter and is delicious in baked goods, tortillas, cookies, pancakes, etc. (I buy my spelt HERE)
+The flavor of spelt is a bit sweeter and is delicious in baked goods, tortillas, cookies, pancakes, etc.

 Kamut